caltechlibrary/dibs/_sources/usage.md.txt

 * **Barcode**: the barcode identifying the item in the Caltech Library.
 * **Title**: the title of the item.
 This is entered free-form in the DIBS entry form and does not have to match the actual title in Caltech's TIND database.
 * **Author**: the author of the item.
 This is entered free-form in the DIBS entry form and does not have to match the actual author in Caltech's TIND database.
-* **Ready to loan?**: when unchecked, the item is not made available for digital loans.
+* **Available to loan?**: when unchecked, the item is not made available for digital loans.
 This allows staff who scan the items to start making an entry in DIBS and continue scanning.
-When done, staff can check the "Ready to loan?" checkbox and make it available to digital patrons.
+When done, staff can check the "Available to loan?" checkbox and make it available to digital patrons.
 * **Loan duration**: the duration of a loan.
 The system automatically closes the loan after the loan period and blocks the patron's access.
 (Patrons can also close loans early if they wish.)
 * **Copies for loans**: how many copies of the item are being made available for simultaneous borrowing?
-* **Copies in use**: indicates the number of copies of the item on loan at the moment.
 * <span class="button color-secondary">Copy link</span>: this copies to the user's clipboard a link to the item loan page.
 This is what should be communicated to course instructors, so that they can pass on the URLs to their students.
-* <span class="button color-info">Edit</span>: edit the entry.
+* <span class="button color-info">Edit entry</span>: edit the entry.
 This brings up the same form as is used to add new entries, but with the values filled in, allowing the user to change the values and save the results.
-* <span class="button color-danger">Remove</span>: remove the entry for the item in the DIBS database.
-This does not remove the scans or other files, only the database entry.

 ### Adding new items